wallabyjs/console-ninja/README.md

 ### Function logpoints

-Function logpoints are special types of Console Ninja [logpoints](#logpoints) that allow logging **every line of a function** and it's argument values, **without modifying your code**.
+Function logpoints are special types of Console Ninja [logpoints](#logpoints) that allow logging **every line of a function** and its argument values, **without modifying your code**.
 Function logpoints are useful when you want to log the execution of a function, but do not want to insert `console.log` statements in the function body or place a logpoint on every line of the function.

 ![docs-funclogpoints](https://github.com/wallabyjs/console-ninja/assets/979966/3543fecb-696d-4fec-855d-fa7903e0e53f)